skwp/git-workflows-book/README.md

 With git, you’ve got the entire codebase history in your hands.
 Did you ever want to go back to yesterday’s state, or last week before you broke a particular feature?
 Git makes it not only easy, but very fast.
 Let’s look at a couple usecases.

+## Chapter 3 - Time Traveling for Fun and Profit

 ### Searching for a specific change

 If you’re looking for a changeset and you remember you messed with an object called “foo\_bar\_baz” but don’t remember quite when, you can search for it using the log.
 The `-p` parameter tells git to print the actual contents of the patch so you can see the changes.